 - Also, in November 2013, it witnessed the largest difference between the day’s high price and the day’s low price.
 This is called the intraday price.
 On the 19th of that month, the high price was almost twice the low price.

 - However, in that period, it also experienced a major dip.
 In December 2013, the Chinese government declared cryptocurrencies too risky and proceeded to ban all transactions for Chinese banks, Because China is one of the largest markets for bitcoin, this led to a significant decrease in the price of bitcoin—by almost half its price as at the time.

 Factors Affecting Bitcoin Price

-One of the things we learned from this and other similar incidents is that the price of bitcoin is influenced by several factors, including, but not limited to:
+One of the things we learned from this and other similar incidents is that the price of bitcoin is influenced by several factors.
+These factors tell us the best time to buy bitcoin and they are including, but not limited to:

 - Market demand and supply - like any other thing in the market, the higher the demand, the higher the price can become, and the higher the supply without a matching increase in demand, the lower the price can become.

 - Mass media coverage - sometimes, something happens in the Bitcoin world that catches the eye of the media.
 When news about happenings in the bitcoin market hits the public, it usually influences either the demand or the supply, thus, affecting the price.
 For instance, when the Chicago Mercantile Exchange (CME) and the Chicago Board Options Exchange (CBOE) launched Bitcoin Futures in December 2017, BTC price went up on several exchange platforms, from around $15,000 to $17,000.